deepcpatel/differentiable_neural_computer/README.md

       2).
 CPU to run code normally
 ```

-### Test the model by writing following in the terminal:
+### Test the model by writing following in the terminal
 `python3 test.py opt1 opt2 opt3 opt4`

 ```